Killing of Merhdad Bayrami: Shooting

-Captured on video, the shooting of Bayrami occurs at 10:40 a.m.
+Captured on video, the shooting of Bayrami occurred at 10:40 a.m.
 From a standing position, he looks at and takes several steps forward toward Cst.
 MacWilliams' team with his handgun pointing skyward.
 As he stops, police fire non-lethal ARWEN rounds at him, knocking him two or three steps backward.
 A flash-bang is detonated as he takes larger steps back.
 His arm with the gun drops to 45 degrees upward, then down to the ground.
 Other officers testified that, at this moment they had their guns trained on Bayrami and moved their fingers to the trigger as they prepared to fire.

 Two shots are heard, and Bayrami jerks to the right and grasps the side of his abdomen.
 He spins around and falls to the ground, dropping his gun.
 A police dog is released as Bayrami picks up his gun and points it at his head.
 The dog grabs Bayrami's leg and he releases the gun.
 MIERT members move in, handcuff Bayrami, and begin first aid.
 He is rushed to hospital but dies on November 18.
 Cst.
 MacWilliams had fired two shots at Bayrami - one striking him in the abdomen, and one missed.

-Investigation and Charge
+Investigation and charge

 Almost immediately after the incident, the Independent Investigations Office (IIO) assumed jurisdiction over the investigation of police actions leading to Bayrami's death.

 The IIO's chief civilian director, Richard Rosenthal, submitted a report to Crown counsel in July 2013, recommending charges.
 The Criminal Justice Branch sent the report back for more information.
 The IIO submitted further information in July and October, 2014.
 The Criminal Justice Branch went to the Deputy Attorney General requesting a direct indictment, and it was approved on October 9.
 On October 20, Crown prosecutors charged Cst.
 MacWilliams with second-degree murder.

 By April 2015, Bayrami's daughter Nousha Mayrami filed a lawsuit against Cst.
 MacWilliams, alleging he shot Bayrami without justification as he was walking away from officers.
 That month, Piltsina went to the media to hail Cst.
 MacWilliams as her hero.
-She claimed she was never interviewed by police or the IIO even after reaching out to them to provide a statement.
+She claimed she was not interviewed by police or the IIO, even after reaching out to them to provide a statement.